South Carolina legislature sends 6-week abortion ban to governor’s desk

 The state Senate approved a House-amended version of the bill by a vote of 27-19, after that chamber passed it last week.

-The legislation, known as the “Fetal Heartbeat and Protection from Abortion Act,” would ban most abortions after early cardiac activity can be detected in a fetus or embryo, commonly as early as six weeks into pregnancy, before many women know they are pregnant.
-Any physician who knowingly violates the law would have their license to practice in the state revoked by the State Board of Medical Examiners.
+Senate Bill 474, known as the “Fetal Heartbeat and Protection from Abortion Act,” would ban most abortions after early cardiac activity can be detected in a fetus or embryo, commonly as early as six weeks into pregnancy, before many women know they are pregnant.
+Any physician who knowingly violates the law would have their license to practice in the state revoked by the State Board of Medical Examiners and could face felony charges, fines and jail time.

+McMaster said on Twitter after the vote that he looks “forward to signing this bill into law as soon as possible.”

+The bill includes exceptions to save the patient’s life and for fatal fetal anomalies, as well as limited exceptions up to 12 weeks for victims of rape and incest, with doctor reporting requirements to local law enforcement.
+It also contains an amendment added by the House that would require a “biological father” to pay child support from the point of conception.

 It remains to be seen whether the measure would survive a court challenge once signed into law.
 South Carolina passed a similar six week abortion ban in 2021, but the state Supreme Court struck it down earlier this year, concluding that the state constitution’s privacy protections require limits on the procedure to allow women sufficient time to end a pregnancy.